IBM/ce-cns/documentation/README.md

 In our context it's useful to have a basic understanding of the routing for example application.
 Based on the functionality of the application, we need `three external routes` for the example application.

-Each external route communication will be automaticly secured with a [TLS Encryption](https://en.wikipedia.org/wiki/Transport_Layer_Security) created by `Code Engine` using [Let's encrypt](https://letsencrypt.org/).
-The three applications are the `web-app` which will be loaded into the browser, the `Keycloak` that must be available for the authentication/authorization to our application and for potential configruation the `Identity and Access Manegement` and finally the `web-api` microservice which provides the articles data and will be invoked be the `web-app`.
+Each external route communication will be automatically secured with a [TLS Encryption](https://en.wikipedia.org/wiki/Transport_Layer_Security) created by `Code Engine` using [Let's encrypt](https://letsencrypt.org/).
+The three applications are the `web-app` which will be loaded into the browser, the `Keycloak` that must be available for the authentication/authorization to our application and for potential configuration the `Identity and Access Management` and finally the `web-api` microservice which provides the articles data and will be invoked be the `web-app`.

 The `articles` microservice doesn't need to be invoked from external, so it's configured to provide only an `internal route`, which is used by the  `web-api` microservice to get the articles from.